kickino/letsencrypt-aws/README.md

 ```
 After this, you need to create a new `Role for Cross-Account Access`.
 Enter your Account ID from your main account and choose the policy you've just created.
-Edit the `Trust Relationships` and replace `"AWS": "arn:aws:iam::yourmainaccountnumber:root"` with
+Edit the `Trust Relationships` and replace `arn:aws:iam::yourmainaccountnumber:root` with
 `arn:aws:iam::yourmainaccountnumber:user/youruser`

 In your main account, add a new policy to your user: